T-Visor/TrafficIntersection/README.md

 # Scenario details
 A traffic light will send a message to all four vehicles at the intersection instructing them to stop, the same message will also be sent to a relay sensor.
 The relay sensor will simply broadcast the same message out to the four vehicles.

-This scenario is not supposed to model anything meaningful, it is just a simple exercise which demonstrates some of features in OMNeT++.
+This scenario is not supposed to model anything meaningful, it is just a simple exercise which demonstrates some of the features in OMNeT++.